-This part of the presentation is based on the paper, Multifirm Models of Cybersecurity Investment Competition vs. Cooperation and Network Vulnerability, Anna Nagurney and Shivani Shukla, where many references and additional theoretical and numerical results can be found.
+This part of the presentation is based on the paper, "Multifirm Models of Cybersecurity Investment Competition vs. Cooperation and Network Vulnerability," Anna Nagurney and Shivani Shukla, European Journal of Operational Research, in press, where many references and additional theoretical and numerical results can be found.